cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

         self.api = twp.API(self.auth)
 {% endhighlight %}

-Probably good to make these a bit higher level in the code.
-From there, either user or app authentication is possible.

-> **Note:** Might be better to make TwAPI an api class, so you can just call `self.user_timeline` instead of `self.api.user_timeline`.
+> **Note:** For future work, it is probably a good idea to move the tokens a bit higher level in the code (like in a dict) so you don't have to fiddle inside the class.
+Might also be better to make TwAPI an api class, so you can just call `self.user_timeline` instead of `self.api.user_timeline`.

 # Profile-based methods

-So starting for example `api = TwAPI('user')` already gives a fully authenticated api object to work with directly.
-Adding pieces of code to just retrieve friends and timelines isn't that big of a deal, we just call the appropriate Tweepy function:
+Adding pieces of code to just retrieve friends and timelines isn't that big of a deal, as we saw before.
+We integrate the cursor part and the iterator in separate methods and we just call the appropriate Tweepy function:

 {% highlight python %}
 def get_friends(self, name):